digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 - Roll-out the updated off-ledger components

-After the operational window passes, the application can switch-over to the upgraded logic as such:
+After the operational window passes, the application can switch over to the upgraded logic as such:

 - A switch-over time is decided and communicated to all app clients in advance, along with the updated package preference pertaining to the application's upgraded DARs.